codex-academy/SortAndSearch/FACILITATOR.md

 The [Collection basics](/pages/lists_vs_arrays.html) section main learning outcomes are:

-* To introduce candidates to various different data structures.
+* To introduce candidates to different data structures.
 * How these data structures are used by them on a day to day basis.
 * How to implement and use these data structures.